mt747/data-prep-kit/transforms/universal/digest/README.md

 ## Troubleshooting guide

+If applicable

 ### Transforming data using the transform image

 If applicable

-# Language Identification Ray Transform
+# Digest Ray Transform

 If applicable